You can learn to keep house like a Mennonite – even you certainly are not one – with a dash of humour and a few tips from my Mennonite friends.

 Seriously, humour makes a lot of work easier.

-My Old Order Mennonite friend, a mother of seven and a busy farmer who makes no apologies for her messy house, keeps her song book on the window in front of the sink, and sings her favourite hymns while she does dishes.
+My very dearest Old Order Mennonite friend, a mother of seven, grandmother of one, and a busy farmer who makes no apologies for her messy house, keeps her song book on the window in front of the sink, and sings her favourite hymns while she does dishes.
 I love her dearly, but I must admit that she has the voice of a screech owl and can’t carry a tune in a bucket.

 You should hear us singing together.
 It brings tears to the eyes of anyone listening.